pytorch/torchtune/README.md

 ### Optimization flags

-The following table demonstrates the impact of sequentially applying various optimization techniques available on torchtune to the Llama 3B model.
-Each technique is added on top of the previous one, except for LoRA and QLoRA, which do not use `opt_in_bwd` or `Adamw8bit`.
+torchtune exposes a number of levers for memory efficiency and performance.
+The table below demonstrates the effects of applying some of these techniques sequentially to the Llama 3B model.
+Each technique is added on top of the previous one, except for LoRA and QLoRA, which do not use `optimizer_in_bwd` or `AdamW8bit` optimizer.

 **Baseline:**
 - **Model:** Llama 3B